 - The language you use in your promotional materials,

 - Your customer relationships.

-In other words, branding is everything from the packaging your product comes in, the way your employees answer the phones or greet people coming into your store, the design of your website, the tone of your social posts, and the advertising you buy.
+In other words, branding is everything from the packaging your product comes in, how your employees answer the phones or greet people coming into your store, the design of your website, the tone of your social posts, and the advertising you buy.

-What Is The Purpose Of The Marketing Mix?
+What Is the Marketing Mix: The Purpose Of The Marketing Mix?